KimArthemSon/GenerateQuiz/README.md

 Answer: Books

-; <- The  ;  separates the question and answer
+; <- The   ;   separates the description and answer

 Description of the question: it is made in paper

 | <- separates the questions

-Answer: pen
+pen

 ;

-Description of the question: use in writing that has ink
+use in writing that has ink

-| <- separates the questions
+|

 /// Actual Sample in txt file